Freida Pinto: 2019–present

+Charity work

-Alongside her acting career, Pinto has been actively involved with several humanitarian causes, and is vocal about the uplifting of women and underprivileged children.
+Pinto has been actively involved with several humanitarian causes, and is vocal about the uplifting of women and underprivileged children.
 She has cited Angelina Jolie and Malala Yousafzai as "massive" inspirations in this regard.
 In 2010, Pinto joined Andre Agassi and Steffi Graf in support of their philanthropic organisation, the Agassi Foundation.
 She raised $75,000 for their annual fund raiser — "The 15th Grand Slam for Children"—which was aimed at providing education for underprivileged children.
 Two years later, she was appointed as the global ambassador of Plan International's Because I am a Girl, a campaign that promotes gender equality with the aim of lifting millions of girls out of poverty.

 In 2013, Pinto appeared in a video clip for Gucci's "Chime for Change" campaign to raise funds and awareness of women's issues in terms of education, health, and justice.

 The following year, she participated at the "Girls' rights summit" in London, where she called for more progress toward the end of female genital mutilation and child marriage.
 In March 2015, she spoke out against the Indian government's ban on India's Daughter, Leslee Udwin's documentary on the 2012 Delhi gang rape.
 During its premiere at the United States, she said the film needs to reach the public as it is not a "shame-India documentary".
 In a 2015 interview, she stated: "This film in no way is propagating violence in order to solve the problem.
 In fact, what we're saying is let's do this in the most civilized possible way ever".

 In February 2016, Pinto announced that she would be a part of a nonprofit organisation called "We Do It Together", which provides financing for feature films, documentaries, and television shows that focus on women's empowerment.